Epson's newly released Epson Home Cinema 4000 packs a lot of highly desirable features into one projector, including:

 What is the difference between the

-Technically speaking, the lumen and contrast differences between the HC 4000 and HC 5040UB are derived from two physical differences: the two models have different color compensating filters, and the 5040UB has a lens iris, whereas the 4000 does not.
+Technically speaking, the lumen and contrast differences between the HC 4000 and HC 5040UB are derived from two physical differences: the two models have different color compensating filters, and the 5040UB uses Epson's Ultra Black "UB" LCD imaging panels, which provide higher native contrast out of the gate.
+Both feature an automatic lens iris to boost performance on dark scenes.

 With respect to brightness and contrast, the differences between the HC 4000 and HC 5040UB are not huge.
 As far as brightness is concerned, the difference between 2200 and 2500 lumens is almost invisible to the eye, even on a white 100 IRE test screen.
 In most cases you would need a light meter to detect it.
 And when actual video content is being displayed the difference is invisible.
 So the lumen difference between these two models is not an issue of consequence.
 Both are plenty bright for home theater applications, and there is no real-world situation in which 2200 lumens is not bright enough but an additional 300 lumens solves the problem.
 So the lumen difference is, in a word, irrelevant.